Positive Role Models in Problematic Communities on Social Media

 If I give advice about this it’s usually one of the following (in no particular order):

-• Advice for how to seduce a long term partner who is tired, busy, and “touched out” as I hear many moms talk about.
-(Usually this involves nothing sexual at all.
-Stuff like making them feel supported, giving them a night off, building a relaxing environment where they may want to be more physical, etc.) If you watched the How to Design a Sex Room show on Netflix, the episodes with parents all go into this, so I recommend watching that show together sometimes.
+How can we re-ignite the spark with a partner who’s tired, busy, and “touched out” as I hear many moms talk about.
+Usually this involves nothing sexual at all.
+Stuff like making them feel supported, giving them a night off, and building a relaxing environment.

-• Couples counseling recommendations.
+Couples counseling

-• Have you talked to your partner about the possibility of opening up your relationship so you can get your needs met elsewhere?” followed up with some examples of gentle ways to dip one’s toe into consensual non-monogamy and advice to be extremely patient and careful about how to communicate this concept to their partner.
+“Have you talked to your partner about the possibility of opening up your relationship so you can get your needs met elsewhere?” followed up with some examples of gentle ways to dip one’s toe into consensual non-monogamy and advice to be extremely patient and careful about how to communicate this concept to their partner.

 One can probably imagine the shitty responses to these.

-They generally harbor resentment about getting married at all, having kids, or other things that these dads apparently didn’t want but felt pressured into by their partner, family, or society.
+- They generally harbor resentment about getting married at all, having kids, or other things that these dads apparently didn’t want but felt pressured into by their partner, family, or society.

-They nearly always display feelings of entitlement to their partner’s body, raising awareness that marital rape is still sadly alive and well in 2022.
+- They nearly always display feelings of entitlement to their partner’s body, raising awareness that marital rape is still sadly alive and well in 2022.

-Many choose to believe their partners are purposely withholding affection and sex from them to manipulate them somehow.
-(And to be fair, maybe they are.
-It’s not like these men are the only ones responsible for toxicity in their relationships.)
+- To be fair, maybe they are.
+It’s not like these men are the only ones responsible for toxicity in their relationships.

-Most of them seem to believe that they can trick their partner into having sex with them by doing the exact opposite of what I suggest.
+- Most seem to believe that they can trick their partner into having sex with them by doing the exact opposite of what I suggest.
 They encourage each other to withhold things they bring to the relationship in response.
 This is pretty much a sure path to a messy divorce/breakup that will be incredibly hard on their kids, so I often try to steer these ships away, no matter how impossible that task seems.

 So hopefully y’all can see why I feel there’s some real world disaster-aversion we could do if we added more healthy, emotionally intelligent role models to this group to bolster the positives I see in it.